Om1201/IT314_Project/Documentation/Interviews/Interview 2.md

 **Answer:**

-One problem is that too much of time is wasted on searching for resources, like when you are learning a particular topic, you need to search and navigate through videos on Youtube or GeeksforGeeks and for that particular topic there are many other prerequisites that again I have to search and overall the process becomes very time consumoing an inefficient.
+One problem is that too much of time is wasted on searching for resources, like when you are learning a particular topic, you need to search and navigate through videos on Youtube or GeeksforGeeks and for that particular topic there are many other prerequisites that again I have to search and overall the process becomes very time consuming an inefficient.

 ---